Elysia Boddy

-Elysia Boddy (born 20 January 2004) is an English professional footballer who plays as a midfielder for Women's Championship club Newcastle United and the England under-23 national team.
+Elysia Boddy (born 20 January 2004) is an English professional footballer who plays as a midfielder for Women's Super League 2 club Newcastle United and the England under-23 national team.

 Early career

 Aged four, Bobby began playing football with Marton boys team, prior to moving to Teesside Girls Regional Talent Club.
 At 16 years old she joined Middlesbrough, followed by Leicester City.

 Club career

 On 5 February 2022, Women's Super League club Leicester City signed Boddy for the remainder of the 2021–22 season.
 She made her debut aged 18 against West Ham on 13 February 2022.

 On 14 July 2022, Boddy signed for Women's Championship club Bristol City for the 2022–23 season, helping the team to win the league and gain promotion to the Women's Super League.

 On 12 May 2023, she left Bristol City by mutual agreement, having made 11 appearances in all competitions for City.
 A month later, she signed for National League North side Newcastle United for the 2023–24 season.
 Described as a key player for the magpies, with her two game absence due to a knee injury negatively effecting the teams performance that season, Boddy helped the Magpies to gain promotion to the Women's Championship.

 On 13 August 2024, Boddy scored against AC Milan in a 2–2 cup clash at St James' Park, where Newcastle prevailed on penalties.
 On 14 September 2024, she signed a new three-year contract with United ahead of the 2024–25 season, stating the club matches her career ambitions.

 In January 2025, Newcastle United won both the North East Football Writers' Young Player of the Year Awards for 2024, with Boddy, aged 20, winning the women's award alongside Alexander Isak winning the men's.